SSM-N-8 Regulus

-The SSM-N-8A Regulus, also known as the Regulus I and RGM-6, is a nuclear-capable turbojet-powered second generation cruise missile operated by the US Navy between 1955 and 1964.
+The SSM-N-8A Regulus, also known as the Regulus I and RGM-6, was a nuclear-capable turbojet-powered second generation cruise missile operated by the US Navy between 1955 and 1964.
 Its development was an outgrowth of U.S. Navy tests conducted with the German V-1 missile at Naval Air Station Point Mugu in California.
 Its barrel-shaped fuselage resembled that of numerous fighter aircraft designs of the era, but without a cockpit.
 Test articles of the Regulus were equipped with landing gear and could take off and land like an airplane.
-When the missiles were deployed they were launched from a rail launcher, and equipped with a pair of Aerojet JATO bottles on the aft end of the fuselage.
+When the missiles were deployed they were launched from a rail launcher, and equipped with a pair of Aerojet 2.2-KS-33,000 JATO bottles on the aft end of the fuselage.